AHaliq/jlite_compiler_cs4212/abdul_haliq_pa2_readme.md

 To perform type checking we used hashmaps to simulate the class descriptor and local environment in the type introduction rules.

-The hash maps are initialized after the AST has been built via the `InitTypeCheckObjects` class.
-Thus type checking is done after that.
+The hash maps are initialized after the AST has been built via the `InitTypeCheckObjects` class in the type check lambda for program.
+Thus it is possible to manually create a class descriptor and local environment and probe type check different parts of the tree rather than from the root program node.

 To define types for methods we made a `MethodSignature` class.
 However for simplicity sake, type checking lambdas pass around a string which could be both a value type or a method type.
 This is required as the production rules in assignment 1 did not localize atoms that are methods into its own production rule.